Learning Preconditioner for Conjugate Gradient PDE Solvers: Preliminaries

 \paragraph{Discretization} PDEs are continuous problems that must be discretized before applying a numerical solver.
-We adopt the standard Galerkin method from the finite element theory \citep{johnson2012numerical}, resulting in a linear system of equations over $n$ degrees of freedom:
+We adopt the standard Galerkin method from the finite element theory \citep{johnson2012numerical}, resulting in a linear system

-where $\mathbf{A}\in\mathbb{R}^{n \times n}$, with $n$ being the number of degrees of freedom after discretization, is the \emph{stiffness matrix} of the PDE system after discretization, which is large, sparse, and symmetric-positive-definite (SPD).
-The vector $\mathbf{b}\in\mathbb{R}^n$ discretizes the function $b$ on the domain and also typically contains information from (discretized) boundary conditions.
-The goal is to solve for $\mathbf{x}\in\mathbb{R}^n$, the support of $x$ after discretization at each degree of freedom.
-This allows us to reconstruct the continuous solution $x$ through numerical interpolation
+where $\mathbf{A}\in\mathbb{R}^{n \times n}$, with $n$ the number of degrees of freedom (DoFs) after discretization, is the \emph{stiffness matrix} of the PDE system, which is sparse and SPD.
+The vector $\mathbf{b}\in\mathbb{R}^n$ typically contains information from the source term and the (discretized) boundary conditions.
+The goal is to solve for $\mathbf{x}\in\mathbb{R}^n$, which approximates the field of interest $f$ at discretized locations of DoFs in $\Omega$.

-\paragraph{Preconditioned Conjugate Gradient Algorithm} The PCG algorithm takes a system matrix $\mathbf{A}$ and a right-hand-side vector $\mathbf{b}$ to solve for $\mathbf{x}$.
-It starts with an initial guess $\mathbf{x}_0$ and iteratively updates it by moving towards the gradient direction in minimizing the residual $\mathbf{r}=\mathbf{b}-\mathbf{Ax}$.
+\paragraph{PCG algorithm} The PCG algorithm takes a system matrix $\mathbf{A}$ and a right-hand side vector $\mathbf{b}$ to solve for $\mathbf{x}$.
+It starts with an initial guess $\mathbf{x}_0$ and iteratively updates it by moving towards conjugate directions for suppressing the residual $\mathbf{r}=\mathbf{b}-\mathbf{Ax}$.
 The preconditioner $\mathbf{P}$ transforms the original problem such that the gradient direction is from the preconditioned system residual $\mathbf{z} = \mathbf{P}^{-1}\mathbf{r}$, as shown in Alg.~\ref{alg:pcg} in Appendix.

 The condition number indicates the extent to which the preconditioner can reduce the number of CG iterations,